 Use an FX card (foreign exchange currency card).
 FX cards are a great source for keeping control of your spending whilst on your trip as you can top them up as you go.
 They also ensure you get a good exchange rate as they often use the Mastercard or Visa exchange rate of that day.

 Cards like Revolut, Starling, and FairFX also have small or no fees.
-Furthermore, the preload feature of these cards is nice and secure as if your card is lost or stolen you only stand to lose the amount you loaded, not the entire contents of your account!
+Furthermore, the preload feature of these cards is nice and secure because if your card is lost or stolen you only stand to lose the amount you loaded, not the entire contents of your account!

 Splitting Money With Friends

 When I have been on trips with friends it’s been helpful to be able to split bills or expenses quickly.
-We use Monzo, which is UK based, but there are multiple different apps worldwide to choose from including Square’s Cash and Venmo.
+We use Monzo, which is UK based, but there are multiple different apps worldwide to choose from including Square’s Cash App and Venmo.

 Booking a Flight